airamez/codando-live/_12_React/React.md

 }
 ```

-#### 5b.
-Render lists (for loop)
+* Using `for` when per-item logic is complex

-Short: useful when per-item logic is complex; build an array of nodes and render it.
+* Build an array of nodes and render it.

 Example (component: `TodoListWithLoop.jsx`):